kMutagene/aoc/2022/README.md

 used [plotly](https://plotly.com/python/) for visualizing the height map of the trees.

 for easier iteration regarding visualization, the puzzle was completed in a notebook instead of a `.py` script.

+### day09 - Rope Bridge

+used [plotly](https://plotly.com/python/) for visualizing the movement of the knots.
+Also played around with animation (turns out it takes forever for large amount of frames)

+for easier iteration regarding visualization, the puzzle was completed in a notebook instead of a `.py` script.